pgiacome/HornetQMDG/README.md

 I am still open to solve some issues however keep in mind that I have a 9-18 work, so I can take a look at the issues in my spare time, and maybe I have better things to do.

-If someone would like to contribute (some unit test maybe...).
-Feel free to download,fork the code and contact me to improve it.
+If someone would like to contribute (some unit test maybe...), feel free to download,fork the code and contact me to improve it.

 ## License